Do you find yourself doing everything, and leaving your partner out of the picture? Here’s how to involve dads at home — and why you should.

 While you and your partner might do things differently, both of you have the same intentions.
 You may have your way of feeding the baby a bottle that’s nowhere near what he does.
-But the main goal—feeding the baby—are one and the same.
+But the main goal—feeding the baby—is the same.

 3. Don’t be a gatekeeper

 Disclosure: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.